Russia's airline regulator suspends Boeing 737 flying certificates

 "Over 95 percent of all foreign aircraft operated in Russia and accounting for over 85 percent of all passenger flights, including Aeroflot, are registered and are in the registers of foreign countries," IAC said.

-(Additional reporting by Alwyn Scott in New York; editing by Andrew Osborn, Susan Thomas and Ken Wills)
+(Additional reporting by Alwyn Scott in New York Editing by Andrew Osborn and Susan Thomas)